tomas-fryza/avr-course/labs/05-adc/README.md

        uint16_t value;
        char string[4];  // String for converted numbers by itoa()

-       // Read converted value
+       // Read converted value.
+Note that, register pair ADCH and ADCL
-       // Note that, register pair ADCH and ADCL can be read as a 16-bit value ADC value = ADC;
+       // can be read as a 16-bit value ADC value = ADC;
        // Convert "value" to "string" and display it
    }